NMaghfurUsman/kra-remote/README.md

 ## Client

-The client (ie, the remote control) is a simple Vue webapp that is served using Python's built-in HTTP server, which is also started in Krita by the Python extesion.
-The Vue webapp uses a modified version of [vue3-touch-events](https://github.com/robinrodricks/vue3-touch-events) for detecting touchscreen gestures and triggering handlers.
+The client (ie, the remote control) is a simple Vue webapp that is served using Python's built-in HTTP server, which is also started in Krita by the Python extension.
+The Vue webapp uses a modified version of [vue3-touch-events](https://github.com/robinrodricks/vue3-touch-events) for detecting touchscreen gestures and triggering actions in Krita.

  - tap
  - drag